This page will be updated as new details are available. Thanks for your support, flexibility and understanding.

 What parking lots are available for attending games and events at UPMC Park?

 UPMC Park is a downtown ballpark, and the SeaWolves do not own or control any nearby lots.
 The Erie Parking Authority operates nearby parking garages at 24 East 8th Street and 25 East 10th Street.
 There are privately operated lots in the vicinity of UPMC Park which may be available on select game days.
-The private lot immediately south of UPMC Park was sold in late 2020, and future parking availability in this lot is both unknown and at your own risk.
+The private lot immediately south of UPMC Park is permanently closed for construction of a an early education center.
 In addition to nearby garages and private lots, Erie offers metered street parking.
 Some nearby metered spaces may be free after 6 PM and on Sundays.

 Will the team continue to offer free game programs?

-For the 2021 season, the team will be moving its free game day magazine to a new, all-digital format.
+For the 2021 season, the team has moved its free game day magazine exclusively to a new, all-digital format.
 Fans will be able to access the magazine from their mobile phones in an easy-to-read, online format.
 The game day magazine will be accessible from a link on the front page of seawolves.com or by scanning one of several QR codes placed around UPMC Park.
 This new format will eliminate a high-touch location where fans gather and replace it with a format that will allow content updates throughout each homestand.
 If a player is added to the roster, the digital program can be updated in a matter of minutes instead of waiting until the following month's issue.
 If you do not have a smartphone and would like a paper roster, please visit the Blaze Pizza Guest Services Center just inside the entrance to UPMC Park.

 Will the SeaWolves host their annual baseball camp?

 At the current time, we do not anticipate hosting a baseball camp in 2021.